omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - **Single month:** enter one integer offset (month index).
   - **Range:** specify start and end month (inclusive).
 The amount is spread evenly unless custom percentages are provided.
   - **Multiple months:** comma-separated month indexes (e.g., `0,1,2`).
 When multiple months are chosen, optionally specify the percentage of the total allocated per month (must add up to 100%).
-- These options let finance teams stage retainers, progress draws, or recurring soft costs without juggling separate entries.
+- These options let finance teams stage retainers, progress draws, or recurring soft costs without juggling separate entries, and all inputs in the modal are required to keep the cashflow in sync.

 ### 6.5 Carrying Costs Tab
 The Carrying tab now mirrors the Revenue tab’s pattern: a single **Add** menu that lets users pick which cost bucket to add rows under.
 Supported buckets (MVP):